SimpleSoftwareIO/simple-sms/README.md

 Next, run the `composer update` command.
 This will install the package into your Laravel application.

->Your `minimum-stability` will need to be set to `dev` in your root `composer.json` file because this software is not yet considered stable.
+>Heads up!
+Your `minimum-stability` will need to be set to `dev` in your root `composer.json` file because this software is not yet considered stable.

 #### Service Provider

-Once you have added the package to your composer file; you will need to register the service provider with Laravel.
+Once you have added the package to your composer file, you will need to register the service provider with Laravel.
 This is done by adding `'SimpleSoftwareIO\SMS\SMSServiceProvider'` in your `app/config/app.php` configuration file within the `providers` array.

 #### Aliases